Cbyernus/SteamVR/SteamVR-Input.md

 };
 ```

-* `bActive` - This action is bound to an input source that is present in the system and is in an action set that is active.
+* `bActive` - Is set to True if this action is bound to an input source that is present in the system and is in an action set that is active from the last UpdateActionState call.
 * `activeOrigin` - The input source that this action state was generated by.
 If this action is bound to multiple inputs, this will be the input that changed most recently.
 * `bState` - The current state of this digital action.
 True means the user wants to perform this action.
 * `bChanged` - If this field is true, the digital action's state value has changed since the previous frame.
 As a result, applications can use this to detect rising edges (bState && bChanged) or falling edges (!bState && bChanged) to avoid duplicate activations on steady states.